fstark/macflim/README.md

 * Black 'k' (percent) : Remove the darkest part of the image.
 Often movies have black background that are not completely black.
 The dithering algorithm represents this by having a few white pixels in large black areas, which is visually distracting (and eats encoding bandwidth).
 The black filters collapses the darkest pixels into pure black.
 The rest of the image color is scaled to the remaining color range. 'percent' should be between 0 and 100.
 By default the black filter removes the 6.25% darkest pixels.

-* White 'w' (percent) : Same as the Black filter, but for white pixels.
+* White 'w' (percent) : Same as the ``black`` filter, but for white pixels.
 This is a slightly less frequent issue, as large pure white areas are rarer in movies. 'percent' should be between 0 and 100.
 By default the white filters removes the 6.25% lightest pixels.